AliAlTaweel/rest01/README.md

 ## Restaurant
 ## Overview
-There is a restaurant has problem isuu whith the quality of products that stores or put it in the refrigerator, so the owner asked of king of system shows on screen and print on stickers details such as the item name, production date, expiration date, weight, and the name of the staff member responsible for the item.
+This system addresses a problem the restaurant has with maintaining the quality of products stored in the refrigerator or storage.
+The owner requested a system that displays product details on-screen and prints them on stickers, including the item name, production date, expiration date, weight, and the name of the responsible staff member.

 ## Database Schema
 The system consists of six tables: